-VIMS showed the movie The Dhammma Brothers, a documentary film released in 2007 about a prison meditation program at Donaldson Correctional Facility near Bessemer, Alabama in September, ’17.
-The film was followed by discussion with VIMS volunteers who go monthly to the Northern NH Correctional Facility in Berlin NH for meditation practice and dhamma discussion with the prison inmates.
+VIMS showed the movie The Dhamma Brothers, a documentary film released in 2007 about a prison meditation program at Donaldson Correctional Facility near Bessemer, Alabama.
+The film was followed by discussion with VIMS volunteers who go monthly to the Northern NH Correctional Facility in Berlin, NH for meditation practice and dhamma discussion with the prison inmates.

 Another way of being involved is to become a letter correspondent with an inmate.
 A number of our sangha members keep in touch with inmates via letter writing and, again, this is a wonderful way to put generosity and compassion into practice.
 For more information, please contact Valley Insight.